bassamtarekmahfouz/Tutorials-using-OpenCV-to-create-a-bot-for-video-games-or-other-uses-with-Python/README.md

 # Item Detection

-This Python script utilizes computer vision techniques to detect and annotate items in a real-time window environment.
+This Python script utilizes computer vision techniques to detect items in a real-time window environment.
 It's particularly useful for scenarios where objects need to be identified and labeled within a graphical user interface.

 ## Libraries Used